Safeguard yourself against sneaky WordPress scams.

 Plug it in, plug it in.

 Regarding plug-ins, the WordPress Plugin team will never contact you directly, but they can email plugin support staff, owners, and contributors.
 Check for the above if you’re one of those three and receive an email.
-The sender will be [email protected].
+The sender will be plugins@wordpress.org.

 Quick hits about plugins: